Scale your business with our modular plugins.

 Conclusion

 All in all, every time you upload an image, WordPress generates several thumbnails.
-If you don’t manage this properly, you’ll end up with lots of images that you don’t use and take up valuable resources from your server.
-This can slow down your site and, since most hosting companies have a limit on the file count, also cost you more money in server upgrades.
+If you don’t manage this correctly, you’ll end up with numerous unused images that consume valuable resources on your server.

 So, to solve this issue, you should delete old and unused thumbnails from your WordPress site.
 Here, we’ve shown you three different methods to do it:

-All of them have pros and cons, but we recommend using plugins.
-You can use Media Cleaner to find the unused images and delete them.
 Additionally, Force Regenerate Thumbnails can help you quickly generate new thumbnails and remove the old ones.
 Both plugins are free and extremely easy to use, so that’s our best-recommended method from the list.

 On the other hand, if you don’t want to use plugins, you can remove old thumbnails from the WP-Admin.
 It’s very easy and effective.